 As you can imagine, there are a lot of NFC payment apps and a lot of ways they are used.
 In many cases, these apps act like gift cards, allowing you to “load” money and transfer it from your card to the merchant.
 For example, the Starbucks app allows you to order ahead, pay with your phone, and then earn rewards from that purchase.
 Your app keeps track of everything – and even tells you when you need to add more funds.

-Certain NFC apps are more broad-based, such as Google Pay, Apple Pay, and Android Pay.
+Certain NFC apps are more broad-based, such as Google Pay, Apple Pay, and Google Pay.
 These apps take the place of your credit or debit card.
 You add your account information into the apps (from as many cards as you desire) and each time you make a purchase, money for that purchase is taken from your selected account.
-These apps are specific to the type of mobile device you’re using, so you can’t use Apple Pay on an Android phone or Android Pay on an iPhone.
+These apps are specific to the type of mobile device you’re using, so you can’t use Apple Pay on an Android phone or Google Pay on an iPhone.

 In addition to these NFC payment apps, there are also apps that operate through your phone to connect with vendors directly.
 For example, with Paypal, you can use your mobile device to send payments directly to merchants, to merchants through other apps or to individuals.
 Let’s say you need to get somewhere, and you don’t want to drive, you can use the Uber app and your Paypal account to get there – by clicking a few buttons.